Neck Shoulder Exercise – Y Exercise To Stabilize Scapulo-Humeral Rhythm

 (e) Incorrect lift off with sway back.

 This neck shoulder exercise should be evaluated and instructed by a health care professional.
-It can help with some neck and shoulder pain problems by helping to restore normal function to the neck and shoulder muscles.
+It can help with some neck and shoulder pain problems by helping to restore normal function to the related muscles.
 This can potentially benefit those who suffer from neck and shoulder pain due to overuse from work or athletics.

 Another set of exercises was proven to reduce chronic neck/shoulder pain of non specific origin in a 2014 Journal of Occupational Rehabilitation.
 The target muscles are the lower trapezius and the serratus anterior.